qfwc258/circuidipity/content/2014-10-31-usb-storage-chromebook.rst

 Let's go!
 =========

-I picked up a **SanDisk Cruzer Fit 64GB USB 2.0**  which are really tiny devices that barely extrude from the USB port.
+I picked up a **SanDisk Ultra Fit 64GB USB 3.0**  which are really tiny devices that barely extrude from the USB port.
 To guard against loss or theft its a good idea to encrypt the USB stick.
 I prepare the device using **Linux Unified Key Setup** (LUKS) and the ``cryptsetup`` utility.

 .. role:: warning